hobbit-project/hobbit-project.github.io/pages/docs/system_integration_api.md

 To ease the usage of parameters, the meta data of a system instance is given to its Docker container when it is started, i.e., the user does not have to define a single Docker image for every parameterization but can read the parameters from an environmental variable at runtime.

 **Note** that a single system.ttl file can contain multiple systems and system instances.

+## Integration with ENEXA

+Modules of the [ENEXA project](https://enexa.eu/) do not need any adaptation.
+The HOBBIT platform implements the [ENEXA service](https://enexa.eu/documentation/service_des.html) and, hence, supports the interactions that the ENEXA module may expect.

+Most benchmark implementations won't be aware that they interact with an ENEXA module.
+Hence, we recommend to implement a light-weight system adapter that translates between requests of the benchmark and the ENEXA module.
+An example can be found [here](https://github.com/EnexaProject/tentris-odin-hobbit-benchmark) where the system adapter creates the evaluated ENEXA module using the typical ENEXA service methods and forwards requests and responses between the benchmark and the module.